-More recently, Brazil's congress was set to vote on a constitutional amendment including a clause which could effectively ban abortion in all cases; currenty it is legal only in cases of rape, fetal anomaly, or to save a woman’s life.
+More recently, Brazil's congress was set to vote on a constitutional amendment including a clause that could effectively ban abortion in all cases.
+Currently, abortion is legal only in cases of rape, foetal anomaly or to save a woman’s life.
 The media played a vital role in documenting the social movement against the proposed motion; the vote has been repeatedly postponed.

-Working with the International Campaign on Women’s Right to Safe Abortion, I encounter common media mistakes daily.
+Working with the International Campaign for Women’s Right to Safe Abortion, I encounter common media mistakes daily.

 Many journalists, for example, feel that they must present the anti-abortion argument alongside the pro-choice case, in the name of balance.

 When the Chilean Congress voted to ease its abortion ban last year, reporters interviewed both pro-choice and anti-abortion groups in attempts to show neutrality.
 But the pro-choice viewpoint is inherently balanced; it respects each woman’s right to decide what’s best for her.
 Denying women human rights is not neutrality.

 Protest in Brussels against the tightening of the abortion law in Poland, March 2018 | Wiktor Dabkowski/Zuma Press/PA Images.
 All rights reserved

 Reporters often dramatise cases to make stories newsworthy, sometimes unintentionally repeating misconceptions around abortion.